 Sabine has a profound knowledge of craft and materials whilst using new technologies as a research method and inspiration to design wearable pieces: Originally trained in jewellery design, she holds a MA in Textiles Mixed Media (RCA) where she started to explore sensory technology.
 Her talent lies in combining traditional materials with contemporary techniques and in materialising the ephemeral.

-A critical analyst and compulsive (re)creator, Kat’s practice looks at how digital dis-embodiment is perceived and created.
-Spanning various media, her work carries out responses to the tense space between control and agency, comfort and branding.
-Her work reflects a highly critical perspective on fashion’s impact on social behaviour within technocratic, market driven systems.
+A designer, fashion researcher and curator, Kat’s practice spans various media and looks at fashion through the lens of technology, investigating the tense space between control and agency/comfort and branding; exposing fashion’s impact on social behaviour within technocratic, market driven systems.
 She holds an MA in Fashion Futures from London College of Fashion, is part of the curatorial team at Fashion Space Gallery in London and lectures at various Universities across the UK.

 We worked for and with:

 Design Museum London

 Siobhan Davies Dance

 Center for Arts & Media Karlsruhe

 University of the Arts London